GEO & AI Search

 Bottom line: The fundamentals—authority, structure, relevance—matter across all AI tools.
 The specific search engine varies, but the citation logic is similar.

-Can I pay to be cited by ChatGPT?
+Can I guarantee my site will be cited by ChatGPT?

 Is Your Content Citation-Ready?